longlinht/password_manager/README.md

 # password_manager

-A password manager for Android and iOS
+A password manager for Android and iOS.